cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

 To simplify this exercise, the examples in this guide run on the local {{< param product_name >}} manager instance and do not require any cloud credentials or external dependencies.
 The process for running the examples is shown at the end of this document in the "Running the examples" section.

-If you are interested in learning how to build a {{< param product_name >}} blueprint to run  Ansible, Terraform, or Kubernetes-based services across a  Multicloud  infrastructure, refer to the relevant section in the [Getting Started guide](https://docs.cloudify.co/latest/trial_getting_started/)
+If you are interested in learning how to build a {{< param product_name >}} blueprint to run  Ansible, Terraform, or Kubernetes-based services across a  multi-cloud  infrastructure, refer to the relevant section in the [Getting Started Guide](https://docs.cloudify.co/latest/trial_getting_started/)

-## Blueprint syntax and structure
+## Blueprint Syntax and Structure

-The simple blueprint example below can be used to illustrate the most basic blueprint structure:
+The following simple blueprint example can be used to illustrate the most basic blueprint structure:

 {{< highlight  yaml >}}